HamishDuncanson/pengu-overlay/README.md

 A real-time overlay for streaming.
 Can be easily skinned into different characters.
-[Reddit thread.](https://www.reddit.com/r/leagueoflegends/comments/co0gql/i_made_a_pengu_featherknight_cam_for_streaming/)
+My original "Bongo Cat" version released through Reddit/YouTube had **60k+ downloads**.

-Also see the "Bongo Cat" version I originally released: https://github.com/kuroni/bongocat-osu
+Also see this open-sourced version of my original release: https://github.com/kuroni/bongocat-osu

 <img src="demo.gif" width="431" height="267"/>